5 Herbs for Healthy Circulation

 Your circulatory system of arteries, veins and capillaries is a 60,000-mile super highway in which your blood hauls nutrients, water and oxygen to every single cell in your body…and it carries waste products out.
 If the road becomes blocked or narrows, traffic can back up or even grind to a halt.

 Besides cold hands and feet, poor circulation affects every organ in your body because each depends on a rich supply of oxygen and nutrients to thrive.

-But the good news is that there are herbs that have helped others and may help you too.
+But the good news is that there are herbs for healthy circulation that have helped others and may help you too.

-- Cayenne – If you’ve bitten into an unexpectedly hot chili pepper, you’ve experienced the spice of cayenne first-hand with a warm hot feeling, watery eyes, and a runny nose.
+If you’ve bitten into an unexpectedly hot chili pepper, you’ve experienced the spice of cayenne first-hand with a warm hot feeling, watery eyes and a runny nose.
 This is a direct result of enhanced blood flow, and it happens quickly, usually within seconds!
 When ingested in a capsule, cayenne helps get the blood pumped up around your body and promotes a healthy heart and arteries.
 It’s a fantastic herb for healthy circulation.

 The longevity of these “circulation” herbs speaks for itself.
 Today millions depend on them for natural support.
 If you have circulation concerns, you owe it to yourself to give these herbs, or a blend of these herbs, a try.